-ClaimMaster includes a powerful library of Office Action response tools.
-Specifically, ClaimMaster lets you to identify rejections/objection/allowances from the USPTO Office Actions in PDF and DOCX formats (Pro+/Lite+ versions).
-Once the contents of the Office Action (“OA”) are analyzed, you can generate shell responses incorporating contents of the OA based on pre-defined templates, such as responses and reporting letters/emails.
+The +Shells versions of ClaimMaster include a powerful library of Office Action shell response tools.
+Specifically, ClaimMaster lets you to identify and browse rejections, objection, and allowances in the USPTO Office Actions (“OA”).
+You can also generate shell documents filled-out with bibliographic data, claims from previous OA responses, and contents of the OA based on pre-defined templates, such as responses and reporting letters/emails.

-Follow these steps to quickly generate shell documents based on the USPTO OA:
+Follow these steps to quickly generate shell Office Action responses and other shell documents in ClaimMaster:

-From the ClaimMaster Ribbon, click on the USPTO Office Actions, Shells, and Forms menu, then select Identify rejections/prior art in the Office Action.
+From the ClaimMaster Ribbon, click on the USPTO Office Actions, Shells, and Forms menu, then select Analyze Office Actions and Generate Shell Documents, then Analyze Office Action + Generate Shells.

-Once the OA is loaded into the OA Browser, you will get a list of rejections/objections/allowances identified in the OA on the left.
-If you click on the specific row in the table, the tool will navigate to the annotated OA page on the right, allowing you to quickly browse the identified rejections.
-In addition, blue OA Biblio and Replacement Data and Generate Office Action Response tabs become available in the user interface.
+Once the OA is loaded into the OA Browser, you will get a list of rejections, objections, and allowances identified in the OA.
+If you click on the specific row in the table, the tool will navigate to the annotated OA page in the document, allowing you to quickly browse the identified sections of the OA.
+In addition, you can insert highlights and hyperlinks to the patent prior art into the OA file (if OA is opened inside Word).

 If you notice that some claim listings or cited prior art references were not correctly identified (this could be due to the errors in OCR), you can bring up the edit menu by right-clicking on the incorrect item.
 In addition, from the same menu, you can add new references or remove extra references from the rejection summary.